TomaszOrpik/Music-Player/README.md

 * On repository screen select Download>Open in Visual Studio
 * In Visual Studio press **Compile**
-* App authomaticly creates MyMusic folder in Music Player/bin/debug - put yours music in .wav format there
+* App automatically creates MyMusic folder in Music Player/bin/debug - put yours music in .wav format there
 * follow instructions on screen

 # Features

 Application have full player functionality like:
-* Play songs from choosen choosen seconds
+* Play songs from choosen seconds
 * Play songs in repeat mode
 * Create and manage playlist